Korea’s Ordinance 41 from 1900 and Dokdo Island

 The only plausible explanation remains, Seokdo of Ordinance 41 was Dokdo Island.

 Historical records and maps show us the Koreans were using the name Dohang to refer to today’s Gwaneumdo around the year 1900.
-Earlier records from the 18th Century show Gwaneumdo was called Bang-Pae Do.
+Earlier records from the 18th Century show Gwaneumdo was called Bang-Pae Do (See link).
 The Japanese used both Dohang and Gwaneum-gi or Cape Gwaneum to refer to this area around the turn of the 20th Century.
 Thus it doesn’t seem likely the name Seok-do was used to refer to Gwaneumdo.

 We do know that Koreans called Dokdo island by the same name because this was written in the logbooks of the Japanese Warship Niitaka in 1904.
-The name Dokdo was also used by Uldo Governor Shim Heung Taek when he contested the Dokdo’s annexation in 1906.
+(See link) The name Dokdo was also used by Uldo Governor Shim Heung Taek when he contested the Dokdo’s annexation in 1906.
 (See link) Thus, Korea’s explanation that Seok-Do refers to Dokdo as a result of Chollanamdo dialect still seems to be the most plausible explanation for the name confusion.
-This position has been steadfastly maintained by Korea for over 70 years now.
+This position has been steadfastly maintained by Korea for over 60 years now.